NikolaiT/incolumitas/content/Security/detecting-brightdata.md

 In the context of [Service Workers](https://developers.google.com/web/fundamentals/primers/service-workers), there is also a `navigator` property.

-My claim (and of course creepjs's claim) is: The bot programmers forgot to spoof those values.
+My claim (and of course creepjs's claim) is: The bot programmers forgot to spoof those values like they did with main `navigator` property.

 Therefore, I implemented a test that compares the `navigator` values from the DOM with the values from the Service Worker context.
 Link to test: [https://bot.incolumitas.com/sw.html](https://bot.incolumitas.com/sw.html)